Rohanverma15082004/atm-machine-project/README.md

-💳 ATM Machine Project
+# ATM Machine Project

 Hi!
 This is my simple ATM Machine project made using Python.
-I created this project to practice basic programming concepts like functions and error handling.
+I created this project to practice basic programming concepts like functions.

 ---